 It has a vibe pump vs the quieter rotary pump in the Synchronika, and unlike the Synchronika the Classika can’t be plumbed in.

-Steam power is going to be truly as impressive as with the Syncronika, with that nearly 1L boiler, the only adverse when it comes to milk vs the Synchronika is you can’t steam milk and pull shots at the same time with the Classika as it’s a single boiler machine.
+Steam power is going to be simply as impressive as with the Syncronika, with that nearly 1L boiler, the only adverse when it comes to milk vs the Synchronika is you can’t steam milk and pull shots at the same time with the Classika as it’s a single boiler machine.

 Heat Exchanger Machines

-Heat exchanger machines are similar to dual boiler machines in that you can steam milk and pull the shot at the same time, nevertheless they do this in a different way, by exchanging heat from the steam boiler for the brew head – for more on this see single boiler vs heat exchanger vs dual boiler.
+Heat exchanger machines are similar to dual boiler machines in that you can steam milk and pull the shot at the same time, but they do this in a different way, by exchanging heat from the steam boiler for the brew head – for more on this see single boiler vs heat exchanger vs dual boiler.

-The main pro for heat exchanger is they’re usually cheaper, so they can allow you to get more for your money, and to be honest in my simple opinion with some of the newer heat exchanger machines I can’t see a great deal of negatives for heat echanger vs dual boiler.
+The main pro for heat exchanger is they’re usually cheaper, so they can allow you to get more for your money, and to be honest in my humble opinion with some of the newer heat exchanger machines I can’t see a great deal of negatives for heat echanger vs dual boiler.

 Check Price - Shop Coffee